ItechBoy101/Python-Calculator/README.md

 # Python-Calculator
-Made a simple calculator dfor basic calulations
+Made a simple calculator for basic calulations